camptocamp/mooc-openlayers-project/README.md

 ### On Windows and other OSs

-- Install Node.js:
-   Download the installer from [[here]](https://nodejs.org/en/download/)
+- Install Node.js: download the installer from [[here]](https://nodejs.org/en/download/)

-- Install Atom or any code editor of your choice:
-   Download the installer from [[here]](https://atom.io/)
+- Install Atom or any code editor of your choice: download the installer from [[here]](https://atom.io/)

-- Create an empty directory for the project
+- Create an empty directory for the project.

 - In the newly created folder, initialize the Node.js project:
    ```